 All of the tickets are blue and look exactly alike with the only difference being the stamp imprinted on the ticket after purchase.

-Working temples tend to charge no fees and although somebody told me that a pass to access six chargeable temples costs 220 Baht, I forgot!
+Working temples tend to charge no fees and although somebody told me that a pass to access six chargeable temples costs 220 Baht, I forgot before we went!
 You must ask if you want this ticket as ticket staff won’t offer it.
+Ask your guide to help with this.

 The sites open at 08:00 and close at 18:00.
 Thailand is incredibly hot and sticky so I would recommend you be at the park for 08:00, take a break between 12:00 and 16:00 and then visit until the park closes at 18:00.